qmlbook/qmlbook/docs/ch19-felgo-plugins/felgo-plugins.rst

 The `NotificationManager <https://felgo.com/doc/felgo-notificationmanager/>`_ is used to schedule local notifications.
 Notifications can be scheduled either relative to the current time, i.e. in 1 hour, or at a given time, e.g. 3pm on December 24.

 In the example below, a `Notification <https://felgo.com/doc/felgo-notification/>`_ is defined declaratively in QML.
 This is called a *static* notification.
 Then the ``NotificationManager::scheduleNotification`` is used to trigger the notification.
-The ``Notification::timeInterval`` is used to set a relative time, in this case 5 seconds.
+The ``Notification::timeInterval`` is used to set a relative time, in this case, 5 seconds.
 For setting an absolute time, use the ``timestamp`` property instead.

 .. literalinclude:: src/snippets/local-notifications.qml

 The ``notificationFired`` signal is triggered when a notification is triggered.
 This signal behaves differently depending on if the app is active, or if it is running in the background.
-When the app is active, the signal is emitted immediately without an banner or sound being played.
+When the app is active, the signal is emitted immediately without a banner or sound being played.
 When the app is in the background, a notification sound is played and the message is shown in a notification banner.
 The signal is then emitted once the user taps the message to activate the app and bring it into the foreground.

-In some scenarios a statically declared notification is not enought.
+In some scenarios, a statically declared notification is not enough.
 For that use-case, it is also possible to provide a JavaScript object to the ``scheduleNotification`` method.
 This creates the notification dynamically, as shown below.

 .. literalinclude:: src/snippets/local-notifications-js-qml